jacobkap/crimebythenumbers/docs/graphing.md

 alcohol <- apparent_per_capita_alcohol_consumption
 ```

 The original data has every state, region, and the US as a whole.
 For this lesson we're using data subsetted to just include states.
-For now let's just look at Pennsylvania
+For now let's just look at Pennsylvania.

 ```r